polyipseity/information/special/academia/HKUST/COMP 1942/homework 2/submission.md

 ---

-The disadvantage is that the complexity of the network increases very quickly with the number of variables, increasing its space and time complexity quickly.
+The disadvantage is that the complexity of the network increases very quickly with the number of variables, increasing its space and time complexity quickly, which makes it impractical if there are lot of variables.
+Also, the network cannot have cycles, so it cannot model cyclic relationship between variables.